Fourth edition of the “Research Impact Narratives” challenge

 Given this transformational potential of scientific research, it is extremely important that its resulting impact is properly communicated and understood by society.

-All faculty and researchers affiliated with any of NOVA’s Academic Units, regardless of their area or discipline, can participate in the second edition of the ‘Research Impact Narratives Challenge’.
+All faculty and researchers affiliated with any of NOVA’s Academic Units, regardless of their area or discipline, can participate in this edition of the ‘Research Impact Narratives Challenge’.

 All projects or scientific-based initiatives with significant impact are eligible, provided they meet the admission conditions described in the Challenge Regulation.